Find out how to pay in Brazil and which payment methods Brazilians prefer

 - Contact your bank before going to Brazil.
 Maybe your bank has some special offers for travelers to this country.
 There are also some international banks, operating in Brazil, like Santander, Citibank, BNP Paribas, Mizuho, etc., which may simplify your financing on a trip.

 - Credit and debit cards of all the major global networks are accepted in Brazil.
-Many POS terminal in the country can handle contactless payments, as well.
+Many POS terminals in the country can handle contactless payments, as well.
 However, keep in mind that small stores and cafes in Brazil not always accept card payments, so you’ll need some cash anyway.